 What is an Energy Assessment?

-An energy assessment, also known as an energy audit, is the first step toward saving on your monthly utility bills.
-A comprehensive energy assessment provided by an Energy Alliance-approved Home Performance with ENERGY STAR® contractor is more than a simple walkthrough.
+The first step toward savings and reducing your Home's energy consumption is a comprehensive home energy assessment.
+A comprehensive home energy assessment provided by a participating Energy Alliance Home Performance with ENERGY STAR® contractor is more than a simple walkthrough.
 Our assessment is a 3-5 hour analysis of your home's air leakage, heating and cooling equipment, utility usage, insulation needs, and mechanical systems.

 Blower Door Testing

-Our Home Performance with ENERGY STAR contractors use a blower door test to determine the air tightness of your home and identify air leaks that can cause drafts and higher energy bills.
-With the blower door running, your assessment professional will walk room by room, inspecting common areas of air infiltration, and answering any questions you might have along the way.
-Your contractor will perform a complete check of your home's insulation, looking for gaps that may affect your home's performance.
+Our Home Performance Contractors (HPC) use a blower door test to determine the air tightness of your home and identify air leaks that can cause drafts and higher energy bills.
+With the blower door running, your HPC will walk room by room, inspecting common areas of air infiltration, and answering any questions you might have along the way.
+Your HPC will perform a complete check of your home's insulation, looking for gaps that may affect your home's performance.
 In addition, diagnostic tests are performed to ensure your combustion appliances are operating safely and efficiently.

 Energy Assessment Report

-Your home performance contractor will provide a comprehensive home energy assessment report with a detailed list of energy efficiency improvements.
+Your HPC will provide a comprehensive home energy assessment report with a detailed list of energy efficiency improvements.
 The home energy assessment report will include recommended measures, estimated savings, and projected payback.

-Homeowners must meet the Energy Alliance’s minimum requirements for Air Sealing, Insulation, Duct Sealing, and Health and Safety.The Home Performance Assessment will identify any minimum requirements that must be met.
-Homeowners can apply the Energy Alliance incentive toward meeting the minimum requirements.
+Homeowners must meet the Energy Alliance’s minimum requirements for Air Sealing, Insulation, Duct Sealing, and Health and Safety.The energy assessment will identify any minimum requirements that must be met.
+Homeowners can utilize the Energy Alliance's GC-HELP loan to finance their improvement.

 The Energy Alliance works in partnership with highly trained, local home energy assessors to evaluate the most cost effective ways for homeowners to save money on their energy bills.
 Our contractors have undergone rigorous training with the Building Performance Institute, a leading energy efficiency certification nonprofit.